 Female Genital Cutting (FGC) is a cultural practice in some countries.
 While there are many people who feel strongly about FGC as a cultural tradition, it is illegal to perform FGC in the United States.
 Follow the link below to read more about the health effects of FGC.

 Medlineplus provides a good starting place for anyone looking to learn more about women’s health.
-Scroll down the page to read the summary of health problems that women face.
+Scroll down the page to read the summary of the health problems that women face.
 Then, click on some of the links below to find more information about a particular condition.

 Our Bodies, Ourselves provides clear, scientifically accurate information about women’s bodies and common women’s health conditions.